Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 ## Image {#image-properties}
 Properties for @c "image" nodes:
 - @c "path": the file path of the image to load.
+- @c "resize-method": How the image's size is adjusted when its boudning box is changed.\n Available options are:
+  - @c "downscale-only"
+  - @c "downscale-or-upscale"
+  - @c "upscale-only"
+  - @c "no-resize"

 ## Label {#label-properties}
 Properties for @c "label" nodes: